tling3/FrontDesk-Client/README.md

-# FrontDesk-App
+# FrontDesk Application

-I wrote this application as a side project to continue to refine my skills with a React.
+I wrote this application as a side project to continue to refine my skills with React.
 The application itself and the technology involved is described below.

-## FrontDesk-App Description
+## FrontDesk Description

 This is a Single Page Application (SPA) built with React and Redux that tracks participants checking-in for an activity.
 The application allows a user to register themselves for a particular class.

-## FrontDesk-App Technology
+## FrontDesk Technology

 Below is a list of the technologies that were involved in making this project.
 There is also short descriptions for the role they played in the project.